LIBRARY INFORMATION:

 For Every Child a Reader, visit

-For more info on Paterson, visit
+For more info on DiCamillo's, visit

 For more info on Jon Scieszka, visit

-DID YOU KNOW
+DID YOU KNOW ?

-J.PATRICK LEWIS NAMED CHILDREN'S POET LAUREATE !!!!!!!!!!!!!!!!!!!!!!!!
+J.PATRICK LEWIS WAS NAMED CHILDREN'S POET LAUREATE !!!!!!!!!!!!!!!!!!!!!!!!

 That means Newtown Elementary Library has hosted two Poet Laureates Mary Ann Hoberman and J.Patrick Lewis.
-WOW!!!!!!!!
+WOW!!!!!!!!!!